satish-pati/Echohealth/README.md

 Amar Gupta(CS23B004) :
 Research on ear :
-Gather all information on ear structure, sound effect, decibel unit which are safe, mild, severe etc.
+Gather all information on ear structure, sound effect, decibel unit which are safe, mild, severe etc and comtributed 25% in ReadMe file

 Tejas Karthik(CS23B039) :
  -	I’ve put up the idea of the project.
 Explained the functions to teammates.
 Coordinated them.